Richard Wurmbrand: Imprisonments

 During his first imprisonment, Wurmbrand's supporters were unable to gain information about him; later they found out that a false name had been used in the prison records so that no one could trace his whereabouts.
 Members of the Secret police visited Sabina posing as released fellow prisoners.
 They claimed to have attended her husband's funeral.
 During his second imprisonment, his wife Sabina was given official news of his death, which she did not believe.
-Sabina herself had been arrested in 1950 and spent three years in penal labour on the canal.
+Sabina herself had been arrested in 1950 and spent three years in penal labour on the Danube–Black Sea Canal 2025.
 Sabina's autobiographical account of this time is titled The Pastor's Wife.
 Their only son, Mihai, by then a young adult, was expelled from college-level studies at three institutions because his father was a political prisoner; an attempt to obtain permission to emigrate to Norway to avoid compulsory service in the Romanian army was unsuccessful.

 Eventually, Wurmbrand was a recipient of an amnesty in 1964.
 Concerned with the possibility that Wurmbrand would be forced to undergo further imprisonment, the Norwegian Mission to the Jews and the Hebrew Christian Alliance negotiated with Communist authorities for his release from Romania for $10,000 (though the going rate for political prisoners was $1,900).
 He was convinced by underground church leaders to leave and become a voice for the persecuted church.
 He devoted the rest of his life to this effort, despite warnings and death threats.

 He was a friend of Costache Ioanid, the Romanian Christian poet.